FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks: Introduction

-Deciding how to mitigate risk is more delicate.
-While modern attack graphs can issue recommendations that indicate which edges are most critical~\cite{Dewri2007,sawilla2008identifying,ingols2009modeling,huang2011distilling,Poolsappasit2011,aslanyan2015pareto,pieters2014trespass} (which exploits should be patched, where a firewall must be stood up, etc...) to decrease the overall risk in the network, they do not account for the loss in functionality (i.e., the collateral damage) that they induce.
-Furthermore, recommendations must be implemented manually increasing response time.
-A more desirable scenario to cope with emerging threats is: \begin{enumerate} \itemsep0em \item A security appliance identifies a problematic flow/user (signaling a change in a component's risk) or a new vulnerability is published in CVE (Common Vulnerabilities and Exposures)~\cite{website:CVE}, \item An attack graph is generated, \item Recommendations are derived from the resulting graph, and \item Recommendations are programmatically deployed and implemented \end{enumerate}
+While modern attack graph engines can issue recommendations~\cite{Dewri2007,sawilla2008identifying,ingols2009modeling,huang2011distilling,Poolsappasit2011,aslanyan2015pareto,pieters2014trespass}, they do not account for the loss in functionality (i.e., the collateral damage) that they induce.
+Furthermore, recommendations must be implemented manually which increases response time.
+A more desirable playbook for coping with emerging threats is: \begin{enumerate} \itemsep0em \item Update security information (in response to a new vulnerability~\cite{website:CVE}), \item Generate an attack graph, \item Derive recommendations from the resulting graph, and \item Implement and deploy a set of network rules. \end{enumerate}